Skip to main content

 Subcommittee: Interior

-Explanation: Funding would be used to improve drinking water quality and assist towards the costs of replacing piping, water tanks, dam repairs and a much-needed processing plant.
-The project is a responsible use of taxpayer funds since this funding is needed to make infrastructure improvements necessary for providing Pueblo County residents and tourists clean, safe drinking water.
-The project has a Federal nexus because the funding provided is for purposes described in Section 1452 of the Safe Drinking Water Act, 42 U.S.C.
+Explanation: Funding would be used to replace the Town’s two drinking water storage tanks, which are in poor condition.
+The project is a responsible use of taxpayer funds since the project will improve the Town's water system compliance with Colorado Drinking Water Standards and ensure that the community has safe drinking water that is free from contaminants.
+The project has a Federal nexus because the funding provided is for purposes authorized in Section 1452 of the Safe Drinking Water Act, 42 U.S.C.
 300j-12.

 Member Certification Form